DNS and DHCP Health Check

 How to Use It

-1. Capture the client's IP address, subnet, gateway, DNS servers, interface alias, and connection profile before changing anything.
+1. Capture the affected client's IPv4 address, interface, default gateway, and assigned DNS servers before changing anything.

-2. If the client has no gateway or the gateway is unreachable, treat this as a local network, VLAN, Wi-Fi, VPN, or DHCP path issue before blaming DNS.
+2. If the client has no usable gateway or the gateway is unreachable, stay in the local-network, VLAN, Wi-Fi, VPN, or DHCP-path lane before blaming DNS.

-3. Resolve the target through the client's default DNS path and again through the expected internal DNS server.
+3. Resolve the target through the client's default DNS path and again through a known-good internal DNS server.

-4. If default DNS fails but direct internal DNS works, check VPN DNS assignment, interface priority, split DNS, or public DNS leakage.
+4. If default DNS fails but the direct internal DNS query works, investigate VPN DNS assignment, interface priority, split DNS, or public DNS leakage.

-5. If both lookups return different answers, compare stale records, duplicate A records, load balancer records, and conditional forwarders.
+5. If both lookups succeed but return different answers, compare stale records, duplicate A records, load balancer answers, and conditional forwarders.

-6. If DNS succeeds but the application still fails, move to port testing or service-specific troubleshooting instead of flushing caches.
+6. If DNS succeeds but the application still fails, move to service-port testing instead of flushing caches as a reflex.

-7. Compare DHCP lease details against the expected scope, reservation, VLAN, or VPN pool.
+7. Compare the existing DHCP lease context with the expected subnet, reservation, VLAN, or VPN pool.
+Keep the evidence pass read-only.

 Execution Modes